There are many reasons why your AC system freezes up.

 - Loose fittings

-How long your unit has been working and the area of the leak determine whether you should repair or replace your AC system.
+How long your equipment has been running and the spot of the leak determine whether you should repair or replace your AC system.

-Filthy evaporator coil—Over time, the evaporator coil attracts dirt and leads to problems much like a clogged filter.
-You’ll gradually lose airflow until your unit freezes or stops cooling.
+Dusty evaporator coil—Over time, the evaporator coil attracts dirt and creates problems much like a clogged filter.
+You’ll gradually lose airflow until your equipment freezes or stops cooling.
 You’ll need to call BW/Cook Service Experts to fix the issue.

-Broken blower motor or relay—A blower motor working at an incorrect speed or not running at all can result in freezing.
-It can also be sporadic, running at top speed and decelerating after it gets warm.
-Or a relay can force it to run one time and not the following time.
+Malfunctioning blower motor or relay—A blower motor working at an inaccurate speed or not running at all can result in freezing.
+It can also be sporadic, going at maximum speed and going slower after it gets too hot.
+Or a relay can make it run one time and not the following time.
 In either situation, you will need to get in touch with BW/Cook Service Experts to correct the problem.

-Booking yearly AC maintenance or heat pump maintenance can help you skip this malfunction.
-Our Experts will fully examine and clean your system, which frequently allows us to find little issues before they turn into major issues.
+Booking regular AC maintenance may help you bypass this malfunction.
+Our techs will fully check and clean your system, which frequently allows us to pinpoint little issues before they turn into huge issues.